petrosgk/malmo-challenge/ai_challenge/pig_chase/README.md

 It also exploits the fact that the pig behaves as a normal Minecraft mob.
 If the pig is in an unfavorable position (eg. it can't be caught), it holds off making a move until the pig moves and goes to a position where it's easier to catch.

-Below is a video of our agent playing with the `FocusedAgent` collaborator:
+Below is a video of our agent playing with the `FocusedAgent` collaborator, as seen from a top-down view:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=lZ4elqLYdV0
 " target="_blank"><img src="http://img.youtube.com/vi/lZ4elqLYdV0/0.jpg"